NHERI-SimCenter/QGISPlugin/MakePluginReadme.txt

 Step 1) Compile the QGIS source

 cd the QGIS plugin dir containing the file 'BuildQGIS.sh' and run the 'BuildQGIS.sh' file in sudo.
-The QGIS source (https://github.com/sgavrilovic/qgis) must be one dir up from the plugin dir.
+The QGIS source (https://github.com/sgavrilovic/qgis) must be one dir down from the QGISPlugin dir.
+First go into 'BuildQGIS.sh' and change the paths at the top of the file to match your system.

-Step 2) Run the 'PackageLibs.sh' script to bundle the libs
+Step 2) Run the 'PackageLibs.sh' script to bundle the libs.
+It will use dylib_bundler: brew install dylibbundler

+If dylib_bundler throws an error, cannot find lib, pass it the path to /opt/QGIS/qgis-deps-0.9/stage/lib, or wherever the QGIS deps are

+Step 3) Run the 'FixPaths.sh' script to make the dylib. dependency paths rpaths in the install folder.
+You may have to run this script more than once, until it no longer says "changing path for ... "

+Note: had to build QCA on system, did not use the QCA that came bundled with QGIS deps

+Build QCA

+cmake .. -DCMAKE_PREFIX_PATH=/Users/steve/Qt/5.15.2/clang_64 -D CMAKE_OSX_DEPLOYMENT_TARGET=10.13 -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/Users/steve/Desktop/C++Libraries/qca/QCAInstall

+Step 4) Copy over the include, share, etc. folders from the QGIS/Install

+Issues:

+If the plugins will not load, check the plugins output text in the visualization widget by clicking on the message icon in the bottom right corner.
+It will usually complain about missing simlinks that dylib bundler does not pick up.

 Windows
 -------